Undergraduate Certificate in Gender-Based Violence

 • THEA 4420 Theatre as Preventative to Address Toxicity and Promote Social Change on Campus

-Each semester we will produce a listing of special topics courses that would count towards the certificate.
-Those courses will be approved for elective credit on a case-by-case basis.
+Special topics courses that might count towards the certificate will be approved for elective credit on a case-by-case basis.
 In order for a course to count towards the certificate, it must include at least 2 weeks/6 hours of content about gender-based violence.
-Other courses may be approved for elective credit on a case-by-case basis by submitting a Degree Audit Substitution request form to Program Administrator, Laura Wolford, lwolford@tulane.edu.

 View the Certificate Requirements Checklist.

-Other courses may be approved for elective credit on a case-by-case basis by submitting a Degree Audit Substitution request form to Program Administrator, Laura Wolford, lwolford@tulane.edu
+Other courses may be approved for elective credit on a case-by-case basis by submitting a Degree Audit Substitution request form to your faculty advisor.
+Students with last names ending in A through K should contact Dr. Lisa Wade, (lwade3@tulane.edu) and students with last names ending in L through Z should contact Dr. Gretchen Clum (gclum@tulane.edu).

 We recommend, where appropriate, that students also complete an honors thesis, independent study research paper, internship, and/or Center for Public Service (CPS) service-learning project on gender-based violence to strengthen their portfolio.